aisyyyyyyyyyy/Angela/README.md

 Order can be made via phone/chatbot (or coming to place) Deposit is 80% of the total price accept various forms of cash
+Tasting appointment can just come to the place directly

+Ordering Information:
-Tasting appointment can just come to the place directly Doesn't accept order issues, if any issue on orders, tell them to contact customer service via phone number.
+Doesn't accept order issues, if any issue on orders, tell them to contact customer service via phone number.

 Other products: